Our Seven Core Values

 Expressed consent (written or verbal) will be obtained for any procedure which carries a risk that the patient is likely to consider as being substantial.
 A note will be made in the medical record detailing the discussion about the consent and the risks.
 A Consent Form may be used for the patient to express consent.

-Child Protection Lead: Dr Peter Bush
+Child Protection Lead: Dr Charlotte Armour

 This policy recognises that the welfare of children is paramount and that we have a duty of care when they are in our charge.
 We will do everything we can to provide a safe and caring environment whilst they attend our activities.